 See The Return Of The Puffins Live From Maine

-For more than a decade, Kress and his team of Puffineers carried the chicks by plane, truck, and boat.
+For more than a decade, Kress and his team of 'Puffineers' carried chicks by plane, truck, and boat.
 Each special suitcase held containers for 20 tiny, black and white puffin chicks.
-As many as 200 were moved in some years.
 Upon their arrival, the chicks were placed in individual burrows, and Dr. Kress and his team became Puffin Parents, feeding each chick small fish daily.
 Kress's hope was that once the puffins were released to the sea, they might return to this island when they matured, to establish a breeding colony.

 Puffin chicks leave a colony when they fledge and head off to the ocean without their parents.
 They remain in the open ocean until they are 2-3 years old.
-Then they return to the vicinity of the colony where they began, and may nest near the burrow where they hatched.
-Would the translocated puffins find their way back to Maine?
+Then they return to the area where they began, and may actually nest near the burrow where they hatched.
+Would these translocated puffins find their way back to Maine?

 After several years waiting, wooden puffin decoys, mirrors (to convince the puffins they had company), lured a few back.
-In 1981, four pairs settled in and produced the first puffin eggs on the island in a century.
-Today, about 90 pairs nest at Eastern Egg Rock and more than 330 pairs nest at Seal Island along with Razorbills and nearly 2,000 pairs of Common and Arctic Terns..
+In 1981, four pairs settled in and produced the first puffin eggs on Eastern Egg Rock in nearly a century.
+Today, about 100 pairs nest at Eastern Egg Rock and more than 375 pairs nest at Seal Island along with Razorbills and nearly 2,000 pairs of Common and Arctic Terns.
 The techniques used by Project Puffin have since been used around the world, helping more than 40 other seabird species.

 Biologists from Bermuda to New Zealand are using Kress's techniques to good effect.
-Just this year, the Bermuda Petrel returned to Nonsuch Island.
+Last year, endangered Bermuda Petrels nested at a restored colony on Nonsuch Island- the first to nest at this sanctuary in 400 years.
 The very rare petrel, which breeds in burrows, is threatened by rising sea levels.
-Using one of Kress's techniques, biologists put speakers broadcasting petrel calls at more secure nesting sites and moved petrel young- much as Kress did at Eastern Egg Rock 35 years previously.
+Using one of Kress's techniques, biologists put speakers broadcasting petrel calls at more secure nesting sites and moved petrel young- much as Kress did at Eastern Egg Rock 36 years previously.

 Audubon's new Project Puffin Visitors Center in downtown Rockland, ME, allows people to learn more about these captivating "clowns of the sea," and steps you can take to help protect them and our shared oceans.